sytzez/deeplomacy/README.md

 ## Code style

+### PSR-12

+This project adheres to the [PSR-12](https://www.php-fig.org/psr/psr-12/) standard.

 ### Larastan

-The project has 0 errors at level 8 (maximum) of Larastan
+The project has 0 errors at level 8 (maximum) of Larastan statistical analysis

 ## Algorithms